Xilinx/PYNQ/docs/source/pynq_libraries/axigpio.rst

 The AxiGPIO class provides methods to read, write, and receive interrupts from external general purpose peripherals such as LEDs, buttons, switches connected to the PL using AXI GPIO controller IP.
+This class is automatically assigned as a driver to IP of the type AXI GPIO

 Block Diagram